-A student may complete most of the registration tasks prior to Registration day.
-By the end of Registration day a student must complete registering for their courses online.
+A student may complete most of the registration tasks prior to the start of classes.
+By the end of the last day to add a class, a student must complete registering for their courses online.
 Registrar Services will publish instructions regarding the registration procedure.